-Our aim is to enable the child to transfer the skills learned in school to situations beyond school by the application of our 6 school values.
+Our aim is to enable the child to transfer the skills learned in school to situations beyond school by the application of our 6 school values: honesty, independence, respect, responsibility, confidence and ambition.
 They are able to keep themselves safe for life using these six points:

-- Good self-esteem - Shares joys and problems with others peers and adults alike - Feels safe and secure (in all areas of the school) - Knows that to say NO is OK when uncomfortable or unhappy about the behaviour or suggestions of others - Recognises inappropriate behaviour from others - Knows what to do if they feel anxious or bullied
+- Good self-esteem - Shares joys and problems with others peers and adults alike - Feels safe and secure (in all areas of the school) - Knows that to say NO is OK when uncomfortable or unhappy about the behaviour or suggestions of others - Recognises inappropriate behaviour from others - Knows what to do if they feel anxious or bullied the teachers plan work that requires children to work co-operatively.
+In the playground by teaching playground games, providing adventure play equipment, zoned areas, seating (and a range of play materials at lunchtime) the children are able to play cooperatively.

 As staff, we enable children to work and play in co-operation both in and out of the classroom because together we unlock potential and learn for life.
-In the classroom, the teachers plan work that requires children to work co-operatively.
-In the playground by teaching playground games, providing adventure play equipment, zoned areas, seating (and a range of play materials at lunchtime) the children are able to play co-operatively.
+In the classroom,